PRO Skijor Frontier Tour - Rules & Regulations

 -

-Main Tour Divisions (PRO, Sport, Women’s, Snowboard): Tour points, buckles, prizes, and cash payouts.
+Main Tour Divisions (PRO, Sport, Women’s, All-Around, Snowboard): Tour points, buckles, prizes, and cash payouts.

 -

-“For Fun Only” Divisions (e.g., Century, Teens, Li’l Buckaroo, Ponies Only): No Tour points.
+“For Fun Only” Divisions (e.g., Novice, Century, Teens, Li’l Buckaroo, Ponies Only, etc): No Tour points.
 Eligible for buckles/prizes, no cash payouts.

 Tour Points & Finals Qualification: See the Frontier Tour Point System for how points are awarded and how teams qualify for the Championship Finals in Salt Lake City, Utah.